3 Historic Theaters in Florida for the Performing Arts

 While in the area, be sure to check out a few other cultural institutions and historic theaters in Florida.
 The Apalachicola Museum of Art, erected in 1845 by riverboat captain Daniel Fry, and the Apalachicola Maritime Museum, which captures the maritime history of the Gulf coast region, are sure to pique your interest.
 Pontoon boat river cruises are also available.

-Act 2: Take a Seat – The Florida Theatre in Jacksonville
+The Florida Theatre in Jacksonville

 Jacksonville is well known for its impressive skyline, beaches and Civil War landmarks.
 The next time you’re in this northeast city, make sure you drop by the historic Florida Theatre, a landmark venue with a special past.